Collective Monte Carlo updates through tensor network renormalization: Discussion

 \section{Discussion}

 The interplay between Monte Carlo and tensor network methods is a rich and vastly unexplored subject.
-While various previous works have reported on using Monte Carlo sampling for tensor network contractions, we have here presented an analysis of the converse: tensor network contractions for Monte Carlo sampling.
-We have introduced a new class of Markov chain Monte Carlo algorithms for many-body classical systems based on tensor network renormalisation.
-This class belongs in the family of Metropolis-Hastings schemes.
+While various previous works have reported on using Monte Carlo sampling for tensor network contractions, we have here presented an analysis of the converse: { a new class of Markov chain Monte Carlo algorithms for many-body classical systems based on tensor network renormalisation.} This class belongs in the family of Metropolis-Hastings schemes.
 Our construction produces collective updates.
 It is also irreducible and reversible; as such, asymptotic convergence towards the target probability distribution is guaranteed.
 We emphasize its universal nature: it works the same for any nearest neighbour Hamiltonian with finite local degrees of freedom.

 We have benchmarked our scheme for a variety of instances of the two-dimensional Ising model defined on a square lattice.
 For ferromagnets and antiferromagnets, very high acceptance rates have been observed for larger systems, even with modest values of the bond dimension.
 Besides, drops in acceptance rates have been shown to signal criticality.
 Looking at equilibration and decorrelation times, the scheme compares extremely well with single spin flip updates and Wolff algorithm.
 As expected, the scheme's performance is lower for frustrated and disordered instances than for the ferro- and antiferromagnets.
 Still, our results are very encouraging.
 In particular, for disordered instances, equilibration appears to be occurring orders of magnitude faster than for state-of-the-art techniques such as parallel tempering supplemented with isoenergetic cluster moves, both when time is counted in Monte Carlo steps and in seconds.